• We've Moved:

 Teen/Adult Ballet Class

-Ages 13 and up - 60-90 minutes
+Ages 16 and up - 60-90 minutes

-No previous ballet experience required
+No previous ballet experience required, but recommended

 Traditional Classical Ballet barre work.
-All levels welcome.

 Saturdays - 9 am (60 minutes)